mikesol/wags-course/FIRST_STEPS/05_VOLUME_AND_RATE.md

 As it's playing, I'll change the values.
 See if you can hear the result in the loop.

 So that's the end of the lesson!
 You now have two powerful sliders in your arsenal - a volume slider and a rate slider.
 And even more importantly, you've learned some patterns that we'll use time and time again as we're making music together.
+In the next lesson, we'll apply the same ideas to volume and rate.